lytedev/dotfiles/readme.md

 * Read the warning, obey it, backup your files, *then* agree
 * **Optional**: Reboot once the script finishes

+**NOTE**: I'm in the middle of migrating from urxvt+bash to kitty+fish (and a less anything-dependent system in general).
+Lots of things are broken.
+The setup script probably no longer sets up *absolutely everything*.

 ## Priorities

 I have specific needs and desires (as does any developer) and I will lay those